Last Updated: 13 July, 2024

 cd discourse

 Run the following command to initialise and install the Docker image for Discourse and set up an administrator user.
+The d directory is not an actual directory but a symlink to the actual bin/docker directory which is where the actual executables are.

 d/boot_dev --init